AbdulrhmnGhanem/productivity.go/README.md

 #### Configuration

 The application requires a Notion API key and Database ID.
-These can be configured via environment variables or a config file.
+These can be configured via environment variables or a config file using the `readings setup` command.